ronaldcotton/PowerShell-Notes/Chapter2/Chapter2-WorkingWithTypes.md

 $examplehash.keys; $examplehash.CompanyName; $examplehash['CompanyAddress', 'CompanyCity', 'CompanyState'];
 ```

-also known as *(note: same fields but not in the same order for the values)*
+also known as *(note: same fields but not in the same order for the values - by default these values are not ordered)*

 ```
 $examplehash.Keys; $examplehash[$examplehash.Keys] # or